netgen/NetgenAdminUIBundle/INSTALL.md

 ```

 Use the following config to configure the pagelayout and some other required settings in your new
 siteaccess.
-This config usually goes into your main `parameters.yml` file, or the one imported from
+This config usually goes into your `parameters.yml` file imported from
-your project bundle. (change `administration_group` to something more appropriate for your installation):
+your **project bundle**. (change `administration_group` to something more appropriate for your installation):

 ```
 ngmore.administration_group.pagelayout: 'NetgenMoreAdminUIBundle::pagelayout.html.twig'